 \subsection{Motivating Examples}

-To guide LLMs to solve complicated coding tasks, researchers often decompose a complex task into multiple simpler sub-tasks following human experience (e.g., problem solving/planning and implementation for code generation \cite{mascodegenpku, cotcodegenpku, pseudoeval}).
-Inspired by this, we explore whether decomposing code translation into sub-tasks following human practices can also facilitate LLMs to produce more accurate translations by emulating the successful human workflow.
+To guide LLMs to solve complicated coding tasks, researchers propose to decompose a complex task into multiple simpler sub-tasks following human experience (e.g., problem solving/planning and implementation for code generation \cite{mascodegenpku, cotcodegenpku, pseudoeval}).
+Inspired by this, we explore whether decomposing code translation into sub-tasks following human practices can also facilitate LLMs to produce more accurate code translations by emulating the successful human workflow.

-Recalling the practices in natural language translation, humans typically employ two approaches.
-When expressions or sentence structures in the source and target languages are sufficiently similar, a literal word-by-word translation is often adequate.
-However, when literal translation is challenged by significant differences in grammar, idiomatic usage, or context between the source and target languages, humans tend to adopt \emph{semantic translation} \cite{newmark1981semantictranslation}, where they first interpret the underlying meaning of the source sentence and then render it in the target language in the manner best to convey the intended message.
+Recall the human practices in natural language translation.
+When the expressions or sentence structures in source and target languages are sufficiently similar, a literal word-by-word translation is often feasible.
+Meanwhile, when human translators struggle with the significant differences in grammar, idiomatic usage, or context between source and target languages, humans tend to adopt \emph{semantic translation} \cite{newmark1981semantictranslation}, where they first interpret the underlying meaning of the source sentence and then render it in the target language in the manner best to convey the intended message.

 \emph{Interestingly, we observe that \textbf{semantic interpretation also benefits LLMs in code translation}}.
 Specifically, we prompt LLMs to explicitly conduct \textit{semantic translation via pseudocode-based transitive translation}, i.e., first producing a semantic interpretation (pseudocode) for code intent and logic of the original program, and then generating the translated program based on pseudocode.
-We adopt pseudocode to represent semantics since it is a widely adopted form for describing code intent and logic of algorithms in textbooks and research papers.
-It also proves effective in guiding LLMs to replicate the code intent and logic in varying PLs and can be synthesized from programs~\cite{pseudoeval}.
+We use pseudocode to represent semantics because it is a common form for describing code intent and logic of algorithms in textbooks and research papers.
+Also, it proves effective in guiding LLMs to replicate the code intent and logic in varying PLs and can be synthesized from programs~\cite{pseudoeval}.